Brazil's Andrade Gutierrez extends deadline for bids for its CCR stake - sources

 AG aims to sell its shares at a premium, according to two sources.

-Depending on the premium, it could be enough to pay off creditors of AG, whose has bank debts and bondholders have the CCR stake as collateral.
+Depending on the premium, it could be enough to pay off creditors of AG, which has bank debts and bondholders have the CCR stake as collateral.
 The value of those debts is currently greater than the market value of the stake.
+Andrade Gutierrez hired Moelis & Co last year to work on its debt restructuring.

 The deadline extension was set because new investors expressed interest and asked for more time to analyse the asset, one the sources said, adding that both strategic industrial and financial investors have showed interest.